Skip to main content

 wp cache flush

-The first two are reasonable maintenance tasks.
-The last one should be used carefully.
-WordPress' WP-CLI documentation warns that on multisite installs with persistent object cache, flushing can affect all sites and has a production performance impact.
-In other words: use it deliberately, not as a reflex every time something feels slow.
+The first two are routine housekeeping.
+The third should be used deliberately.
+WordPress’ WP-CLI documentation warns that on multisite installs with persistent object cache, wp cache flush will typically flush the cache for all sites and can have a production performance impact.
+That makes it a controlled operation, not a reflex every time someone says the site feels slow.

-A practical review cadence is simple: keep the plugin stack lean, verify page cache after releases, review third-party scripts quarterly, and test whether the slowest template is really earning its complexity.
-If it is not, simplify it.
-That is usually cheaper than paying forever for more hosting to carry avoidable front-end weight.
+A workable routine is simple: keep the plugin stack lean, confirm page caching after releases, review third-party scripts every quarter, and challenge whether the most complex template is actually earning its complexity.
+If the answer is no, simplify it.

 Need help with this kind of work?